Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: INTRODUCTION

-Apart from these specific methods, some researchers have also noticed that finding the optimal passing order of multiple CAVs is a discrete problem rather than a continuous problem, and thus graph theory is considered a promising methodology to describe and solve this problem.
-Studies have modeled the problem using graph theory by employing the conflict graph analysis to optimize the traffic-signal phase plan~\cite{pandit2013adaptive, dey2013fuzzy}.
-However, the scheduling of multiple CAVs is more difficult than scheduling a limited number of traffic signal phases because the number of incoming CAVs is much larger than the number of traffic signal phases.
-Some methods have been proposed to address this difficulty.
+{ Apart from these specific methods, graph theory is also introduced to find the optimal passing order of multiple CAVs, which is a discrete problem.
+For example,~\cite{pandit2013adaptive, dey2013fuzzy} employs conflict graph analysis to optimize the traffic-signal phase plan.
+In terms of multiple CAVs scheduling, several graph-based methods have also been used.
 Apart from the depth-first spanning tree (DFST) algorithm proposed in~\cite{xu2018distributed}, Petri net~\cite{lin2019graph} and conflict duration graph~\cite{deng2020conflict} are also used in modeling the scheduling problem.
-However, the discussion on the optimality of the scheduling problem of multiple CAVs is inadequate.
+However, the discussion on the optimality of the scheduling problem of multiple CAVs is inadequate. }

 To tackle the problem of optimality, mathematical modeling,~\ie, the computational reduction of the intersection scheduling problem, is an essential research aspect.
 Some researchers have focused on reducing this problem into typical algorithmic problems, including the job-shop scheduling problem~\cite{ahn2017safety}, abstraction-based verification problem~\cite{ahn2019abstraction}, and polling system problem~\cite{miculescu2019polling}.
 However, most of these methods mainly focus on the feasibility of a conflict-free passing order solution.
 In practice, traffic efficiency is another critical topic that has not been fully considered in the computational reduction of this problem.